Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

    * - :class:`~torch.utils.data.IterableDataset`
      - The PyTorch :class:`~torch.utils.data.IterableDataset` represents a stream of data.
    * - :class:`~torch.utils.data.DataLoader`
-     - The PyTorch :class:`~torch.utils.data.DataLoader` represents a Python iterable over a Dataset.
+     - The PyTorch :class:`~torch.utils.data.DataLoader` represents a Python iterable over a dataset.
    * - :class:`~pytorch_lightning.core.datamodule.LightningDataModule`
      -  A :class:`~pytorch_lightning.core.datamodule.LightningDataModule` is simply a collection of: training DataLoader(s), validation DataLoader(s), test DataLoader(s) and predict DataLoader(s), along with the matching transforms and data processing/downloads steps required.

-Why use LightningDataModule?
+Why Use LightningDataModule?
 ============================

 The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` was designed as a way of decoupling data-related hooks from the :class:`~pytorch_lightning.core.lightning.LightningModule` so you can develop dataset agnostic models.
 The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` makes it easy to hot swap different datasets with your model, so you can test it and benchmark it across domains.
 It also makes sharing and reusing the exact data splits and transforms across projects possible.